RihardsVitols/16-chnannel-outdoor-light-and-sound-installation/README.md

 - more advanced GPS transmitter for precision

 ### Electronics
-The wiring system is super simple and can be seen in the folder [Documentation](https://github.com/RihardsVitols/16-chnannel-outdoor-light-and-sound-installation/tree/main/Documentation)
+The wiring system is simple and can be seen in the folder [Documentation](https://github.com/RihardsVitols/16-chnannel-outdoor-light-and-sound-installation/tree/main/Documentation).
+The code is prepared for particular GPS and compos breakout boards.
+If you are using different ones, you might need to write your own code.
+All the codes are in this [folder](https://github.com/RihardsVitols/16-chnannel-outdoor-light-and-sound-installation/tree/main/code).